 Having said that, I was really happy to see a section dedicated to ‘The Beginner’s Mind’.
 With 8 lessons ranging from mindset to patience to musical memory to understanding the nature of the practice, I highly recommend watching this section.

 Highlighting Neglected Topics

-Topics on power cables and using the right adaptor type to power your pedalboard are things which a lot of guitarists learn after they mess something up on a show.
+Topics on power cables and using the right adaptor type to power your pedalboard are things that a lot of guitarists learn after they mess something up on a show.

-These are generally topics which aren’t taught as they don’t seem very appealing to the budding guitarist.
+These are generally topics that aren’t taught as they don’t seem very appealing to the budding guitarist.

 But as any experienced guitarist would tell you, knowing about your pedal order, the quality of cables that go into patching them up, along with the kind of power supply you use, is something that you need to know if you’re playing live or recording in the studio.

 Without boring you with too many details, they’ve made sure to keep the videos short without getting too technical.
 Overall, this is a great introduction to the pedalboard, with all the basic know-how that you would need.

 Guitar Tricks has a team of highly skilled, multi-faceted, and experienced guitar instructors who provide lessons on various guitar techniques and styles.